 My personal chef (read about Alex here) says laminating a dough is like shuffling a deck of cards.
 Half the stack is butter/lard/fat and the other stack is plain dough.
 If you shuffle the cards perfectly, you’ll have an alternating layer of fat and dough, creating the desired lamination.

 In laminated doughs, the butter is distributed evenly across each layer.
 Unlike biscuit dough where fat is randomly placed through layers in chunks, laminated doughs are folded and manipulated in order to produce distinct flaky layers.

 As a result, making layered pastries is time consuming and requires plenty of patience.
 Aside from having the right amount of ingredients, the temperature of the dough, warmth of your hands, and the humidity of the room become important factors.
 But don’t be discouraged or intimidated, the rewards of homemade croissants are well worth it and its one of the most impressive baked goods you can share with friends and family.

 Croissants, from The Art and Soul of Baking by Cindy Mushet

 Note: I followed the recipe exactly as it is printed in the cookbook.
-Its a great instructional book with lots of interesting recipes.
+It is a great instructional book with lots of interesting recipes.
 I highly recommend getting the cookbook.